ibm-datapower/datapower-tutorials/README.md

 Congratulations!
 You've just developed and deployed and API with IBM API Connect using a cloud gateway.

-### Bonus Round: Resiliency test
+### The Cool Stuff: Resiliency test

 Developing and deploying and API is good and all but it doesn't showcase the reason why you've gone to the trouble of deploying the gateway as a container managed by a container orchestrator such as OpenShift.

 In this section, you will forcefully remove the gateway container and find that OpenShift will schedule a new container on the Pod, mount the configuration and API definitions of our previous container into the new one, and make the API available with very little down-time and with no manual steps necessary.

- On your docker host, find the datapower image with:
+ On your docker host, find the DataPower container with:

     $ docker ps
     CONTAINER ID        IMAGE                         COMMAND                  CREATED             STATUS              PORTS               NAMES